SchulzLab/STARE/docs/Main.rst

 Other input options
 ===============

-There are more tunable options for STARE, some of which will be explained in more detail below the table, marked with a :sup:`*`.
+There are more tunable options for STARE, some of which will be explained in more detail below the table, marked with an asterisk :sup:`*`.
 Those flags that are *required* when running the ABC-mode are labelled accordingly.
 If you miss one, STARE should notice and tell you.

 .. csv-table::
    :header: "Flag", "Description"